 Can I Get Social Security Benefits from My Ex-Spouse Even If It’s Not in My Divorce Decree?

 That means it doesn’t have to be addressed in your divorce papers to be effective.
-Those benefits are called “derivative benefits,” and they equal one-half of your ex-husband’s benefits.
+Those benefits are called “derivative benefits,” and they equal one-half of your ex-spouse’s benefits.
 You may apply to the Social Security Administration for derivative benefits on your ex’s earnings record if you:

-- Both you and your ex-spouse are at least 62 years old
+• Both you and your ex-spouse are at least 62 years old

-- Aren’t remarried
+• Aren’t remarried

-- Would receive less Social Security without the derivative benefits on your own
+• Would receive less Social Security without the derivative benefits on your own

 How Derivative Benefits Work

 Here’s another piece of good news.
-Unlike other pensions, the derivative Social Security benefits you receive will be based on your ex-spouse’s entire earnings record, not just his earnings during the time you were married.
+Unlike other pensions, the derivative Social Security benefits you receive will be based on your ex-spouse’s entire earnings record, not just their earnings during the time you were married.

 You can only receive one Social Security check, so if your own earnings record entitles you to more money than the derivative benefits, you’ll collect benefits based on the highest amount to which you are entitled.